callisto1232/hyprland-wallpaper-changer/README.md

 # hyprland-wallpaper-changer
-Basic script to change wallpaper on Hyprland.
+Basic script to change wallpaper on Hyprland using Hyprpaper.

 You should put your wallpapers on ~/wallpapers